top of page

 • SAT retake registration: $68 (U.S. students)

-• If you cancel before the change deadline, you get a partial refund ($34).
+• If you cancel before the change deadline, you get a partial refund (a $34 cancellation fee applies).

-• If you cancel late, the refund drops (a $44 fee applies).
+• If you cancel after the deadline, the refund drops (a $44 fee applies).

 • If you're a fee waiver student, no worries - cancel anytime and retain your waiver credit.